 Whetheryou like it or not, that's a racist logic.
-That's what the emotive language of British racism feeds on: immigrants equal Blacks, equals too many of them, equals send them back.
+That's what the emotive language of British racism feeds on: immigrants equal Blacks. equals too many of them, equals send them back.
 This chain of reasoning has dominated the so-called immigration debate at least since 1968, when Mr Powell first stated the so-called facts and drew the deductions about Black people in Britain.
-Here he is, being interviewed with great reverence by that well-known Canadian immigrant, Professor Robert McKenzie.
+Here he is, being interviewed with great reverence by that well-known Canadian immigrant,

+//

+Clip from Race - A Question of Numbers

+Professor Robert McKenzie.